 - Delivering integrated services that meet the holistic needs of children and families

 - Developing a suitable workforce to support the framework.

 Partnership working is a key ingredient of successful family learning.
 Bridging the Gap praises the work of home-school partnerships and the role that community learning and development can have in promoting successful outcomes for young people.

 The Communities team at Education Scotland supports practice development, including family learning, through all three strands of work with young people (with young parents, with adults and in building community capacity).

-The Scottish Centre for Intergenerational Practice is supported by the Scottish Government and works with public, private and voluntary sector organisations, as well as individuals and families, to gather and share best practice, provide information and support, and develop new opportunities for intergenerational working in communities.
+Generations Working Together (the Scottish Centre for Intergenerational Practice) is supported by the Scottish Government and works with public, private and voluntary sector organisations, as well as individuals and families, to gather and share best practice, provide information and support, and develop new opportunities for intergenerational working in communities.

 Future developments will be to highlight and support current and future provision, and disseminate new research.
 Family literacies practice and discussions are currently highlighted through Connect: Communities of Practice.

 The Early Years Team at Education Scotland supports quality early years provision to facilitate and promote evidence-based practice.
 The Early Years Framework and the Pre-Birth to three: national guidance seek to maximise positive opportunities for children to get the start in life that will provide a strong platform for the future success of Scotland.
 See working together across services for examples of partnership working.

 Parentzone offers information about education in Scotland for parents of children aged 3 to 18, including ideas on how to support learning.
 The National Parent Forum is accessible from this site as is information on the Parental Involvement Act.